anubhavdogra1/Spotify-Song-Recommender/README.md

-# Spotify-Song-Recommender
+# Spotify-Song-Recommender-System
 A content-based Spotify song recommender using audio features like danceability, energy, and tempo.
 Built with scikit-learn + pandas.

 ---

-# Spotify Song Recommender (Content-Based Filtering)
+# Spotify Song Recommender System (Content-Based Filtering)

 This project is a **content-based music recommender system** built using the [Spotify 1.2M+ Songs Dataset](https://www.kaggle.com/datasets/rodolfofigueroa/spotify-12m-songs).
 It recommends songs based on **audio features** like danceability, energy, valence, and tempo using cosine similarity and the Nearest Neighbors algorithm.